 Oral health is vital to general health, well-being and quality of life.

-Research conducted by the Harvard School of Dental Medicine (HSDM) and our partners points to key benefits from integrating oral health and medicine.
+Research conducted by the Harvard School of Dental Medicine and our partners points to key benefits from integrating oral health and medicine.
 These include more frequent screening for associated diseases, improved quality of life, and cost savings to the overall healthcare system.
 Quality of life issues include the ability to chew, smile, interact socially, or attend work or school without pain.

 Most insurance plans offer dental benefits as separate and elective, rather than included in primary healthcare coverage.
 Therefore millions of people pay multiple premiums or forgo dental coverage.
 Others visit a dentist while skipping the physician.
 Because periodontal and other diseases are connected and share common risk factors—diet, hygiene, smoking, alcohol use, stress and trauma—it is imperative to adopt a holistic, collaborative and integrated approach to health care.